-- each of our directors and executive officers; - each person known to us to beneficially own more than 5% of our ordinary shares; and - each selling shareholder.
+- each of our directors and executive officers; - each person known to us to beneficially own more than 5% of our ordinary shares; and - · each selling shareholder.

-The calculations in the table below are based on 24,966,591 ordinary shares outstanding as of the date of this annual report.
+The calculations in the table below are based on 24,836,836 ordinary shares outstanding as of the date of this annual report, excluding 129,755 ordinary shares represented by the ADSs repurchased by the Company.